-An Eligibility Policy is essential if we are to provide students with a well-balanced academic/extra curricular program.
+An Eligibility Policy is essential if we are to provide students with a well-balanced academic/extracurricular program.
 This policy is designed to assist students in being successful in their total school effort.
 The Yoncalla High School District Policy is:

 - 1. Students become ineligible upon receiving a failing grade in any class during a given week.
 They will be given a written warning stating that they have one week to improve their failing grades. - 2.
 An eligibility list is compiled on Thursday and is based on cumulative grades through the nine-week session.
 Students with a failing grade will be notified of their ineligibility on Thursday.
-The ineligibility period runs from Monday through Sunday of the following week. - If the student does not improve their grades in a week, they will be ineligible to complete the following week.
-Lack of improvement means continued failure in any class, not necessarily, the same class.
-The student will be able to practice. - 4.
-A student who is on the eligibility list will not be allowed to ride the player bus.
+The ineligibility period runs from Monday through Sunday of the following week. - 3.
+If the student desires to continue to play and participate, they must participate in classes and After School Homework Club (if needed).
+If the student does not, they become ineligible. - 4.
+A student with a D or F in any class, will be required to attend and participate in After School Homework Club until their grade is a 70% or higher as confirmed by the Athletic Director with the teacher of record. - 5.
+A student who is ineligible for play, will not be allowed to ride the player bus. - 6.
 The Principal/Teacher may also declare a student ineligible for citizenship or disciplinary reasons.